ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/guarantee_decorator/readme.md

 # Future plans

+- [x] Build in other validation logic for parameters: regex
+- [ ] Build in other validation logic for parameters: list of values
+- [ ] Build in other validation logic for parameters: function
-- [ ] Build in other validation logic for parameters (regex, list-of-value, etc.)
+- [ ] Build in other validation logic for parameters: type
+- [ ] Unite the guarantees under one decorator
 - [ ] Allow for different outcomes for validation failure
 - [ ] Add example code snippets
 - [ ] Do the below from the disclaimer